suryanag0999/todo-task/README.md

-# Todo Management App With Local Storage Suppor
+# Todo Management App With Local Storage Support

 iTask is a simple and efficient task management application built using React and Tailwind CSS.
 It allows users to add, edit, delete, and mark tasks as completed while persisting data using local storage.